Mystery6/6301project/README.md

 | Training data |  0.7693 |
 | Validation data | 0.7425 |

 The standard deviation of the model is 0.0199.
+The hispanic-to-white AIR is 0.76, which is problematic and lower than 0.8.
+So I adjust the model.

-The results of adjusted model are following:
+When cutoff is 0.18, the results of adjusted model are following:

 | Data type | AUC | Accuracy score when cutoff is 0.18|
 |:--:|:--:|:--:|